werpu/mona-dish/docs/Stream.md

 # The mona-dish streaming api

-* note this documentation is a work in progress, i will add additional information as my time allows.
+* note this documentation is a work in progress, I will add additional information as my time allows.
 So stay tuned.

-The mona-dish streaming api was heavily inspired by the java streaming api, which allows to use finite and infinite collections and perform operations on the data in a functional manner.
+The mona-dish streaming api was heavily inspired by the java streaming api, which allows using finite and infinite collections and perform operations on the data in a functional manner.
-Same as in java the mona-disn api has lazy and early streams.
+Same as in java the mona-dish api has lazy and early streams.

 Both stream types have their upside and downsides.